Committee, Officers and Postholders

 Theresina Lloyd

-About myself: I'm a born and raised Californian here in the United States.
-I have my degrees in Accounting and have worked in the field for 20yrs or so, unfortunately under utilizing my degrees.
-I started researching my family history about 10yrs ago after my mother indicated an interest in finding more about our old English families from Maryland, USA.
+I'm a born and raised Californian here in the United States but now reside in Alaska.
+I have my degrees in Accounting and have worked in the field for almost 25 years, unfortunately underutilizing my degrees.
+I started researching my family history about 15 years ago after my mother indicated an interest in finding out more about our old English families from Maryland, USA.
 I was also intrigued to find proof of a family story that our Scottish lineage connected to Alexander Graham Bell.
-I have been able to find our old English family from Maryland family and how they helped settle the state and came here in 1652.
-I have yet to prove the link to Alexander Graham Bell though.
-So far my research is pointing in the direction of no connection.
-But I do have a brick wall that concerns my Bell line, so anything is still possible.
+I have been able to find our old English family from Maryland and how they helped settle the state when they came here in 1652.
+The link to Alexander Graham Bell has proved more elusive but it seems that the story was a tad embellished but we are distant cousins of his.
+I have enjoyed doing my family research and learning more and more about where my lineage comes from.
+My paternal line hasn't been as easy to trace as my maternal line.
+I've only managed to get back three generations and that's on both sides of my paternal line.
+It seems that they both came to the US during the Mexican Revolution around the same time, 1914 or 1915.
+My DNA shows my Mexican lines coming from a different part than where I've traced so I'm sure I have more discoveries to uncover.

 Melanie Harries